Traversing film, cultural criticism, and archival excavation

 Photo of dream hampton

-While a sophomore at NYU’s Tisch School of the Arts, she published her first editorial in The Source, taking on Dr. Dre for assaulting journalist Dee Barnes.
-Her essays and criticism have appeared in The New York Times, VIBE, The Washington Post, NPR, Spin, and more than a dozen anthologies.
-In 2010 she collaborated with Shawn “Jay-Z” Carter on his New York Times bestselling book, Decoded.
+Emerging from the cultural transformations of the 1990s, hampton’s early essays and criticism helped shape conversations around music, race, feminism, and cultural politics.
+While still a student at NYU’s Tisch School of the Arts, she published widely discussed editorials and criticism confronting violence against women in hip-hop media, setting the tone for a career marked by cultural intervention as much as observation.
+Her writing has appeared in The New York Times, The Washington Post, VIBE, NPR, Spin, and more than a dozen anthologies.
+In 2010, she collaborated with Shawn “Jay-Z” Carter on his bestselling memoir, Decoded.

-hampton has received residencies and awards from the Rockefeller Center, New York University’s Center for Black Visual Culture, The Kresge, Mellon and Ford Foundations and has taught at Stanford University and lectured and lead workshops at Harvard, Princeton, Howard and Spelman.
-In 2019 TIME magazine named dream hampton one of the most influential people in the world.
+hampton has received fellowships, residencies, and honors from the Rockefeller Foundation Bellagio Center, New York University’s Center for Black Visual Culture, Kresge Arts in Detroit, and the Mellon and Ford Foundations.
+She has taught, lectured, and led workshops at institutions including Stanford, Harvard, Princeton, Howard, and Spelman.
+In 2019, TIME named her one of the 100 most influential people in the world.

 dream hamptono on the roof of The Source's office in New YorkMethod Man and dream hampton on the Staten Island Ferry